White Snow, White Sand, Cotton, Cold Foam & more…

 SUMMARY OF SNOWBELT

-- walls and trims when you want them to be the same colour (even then, watch out for that blue!)
+- walls and trims when you want them to be the same color (even then, watch out for that blue!)

 - walls with a true white trim

-CHECK OUT MY ONLINE PAINT COLOUR CONSULTING AND E-BOOKS
+CHECK OUT MY ONLINE PAINT COLOR CONSULTING AND E-BOOKS